 As Australia's national aviation, maritime and rail safety investigator, the ATSB is experienced in risk management for the purpose of identifying safety risks in the industry so that they can be effectively managed.
-In a risk management framework, these safety risks are shared risks where the ATSB, the regulator and industry participants need to work together in order to be able to improve safety.
+In a risk management framework, these safety risks are shared risks where the ATSB, the regulator and industry participants need to work together to improve safety.